Dementia & Hearing Loss: Causes, Symptoms, Treatment

 The NANO CIC Digital Recharge OTC Hearing Aids (CIC4) model.

-For those with dementia and perceive mild to moderate hearing loss, over-the-counter (OTC) hearing aids, such as those offered by NANO Hearing Aids, can be a practical solution.
-These devices are designed to amplify sound for individuals with hearing impairment and can be a cost-effective option without the need for a prescription or a custom fitting by an audiologist.
+For those with dementia and perceived mild to moderate hearing loss, over-the-counter (OTC) hearing aids, such as those offered by as at Nano Hearing Aids, can be a practical solution.
+Our devices are designed to amplify sound for individuals with hearing impairment and can be a cost-effective option without the need for a prescription or a custom fitting by an audiologist.

 Shop NANO OTC Hearing Aids